 Current wildlife dependent activities permitted at Fallon NWR include: Wildlife observation, photography, interpretation and environmental education.
 Hunting is not currently permitted at this refuge, pending approval of the refuge Hunt Plan.
 Fishing is not allowed at Fallon NWR.

 This refuge is remote, there is limited cell service and no public use facilities (restrooms, potable water, trash cans, or maintained roads) and seasonal weather events can change conditions rapidly.
 Please call the Stillwater NWR Complex Visitor Services Manager at 775/423-5128 for more information prior to your visit.
 We are happy to provide you the most current information, or mail you maps and brochures to help plan your visit.

-Fallon NWR is the most remote of the Stillwater Complex sites.
-Entry is from two primitive roads through the Southern boundary.
-Good planning is required before visiting.
+Fallon NWR is the most remote of the Stillwater NWR Complex.
+Entry is from a primitive road through the Southern boundary, about 18 miles from Fallon.
+Good planning is a must before visiting here!